-Students seeking readmission to the Medical Assisting program after a period of absence of one year who have previously completed any of the Medical Assisting Labs, must audit the last clinical lab taken to prove competency in skills (affective, psychomotor, and cognitive) and safety protocols before proceeding forward to the next lab.
-In addition, if the student successfully completed all three medical assisting labs more than 5 years prior to reentering, the student must audit all labs in order to complete the Medical Assisting program.
-A student auditing Medical Assisting Labs must follow all of the requirements of regular students in the class including but not limited to participation and attendance, quizzes, tests, examinations, completion of homework and all assignments, and receive a grade of P, before being allowed to proceed forward, regardless of their prior passing grade in the lab.
+Students seeking readmission to the Medical Assisting/Assistant program after a period of absence of one year who have previously completed any of the Medical Assisting/Assistant Labs, must audit the last clinical lab taken to prove competency in skills (affective, psychomotor, and cognitive) and safety protocols before proceeding forward to the next lab.
+In addition, if the student successfully completed all three medical assisting/Assistant program.
+A student auditing Medical Assisting/Assistant Labs must follow all of the requirements of regular students in the class including but not limited to participation and attendance, quizzes, tests, examinations, completion of homework and all assignments, and receive a grade of P, before being allowed to proceed forward, regardless of their prior passing grade in the lab.